rileylemm/youtube_transcript_analyzer/README.md

   - Run additional analyses directly from the library
   - Track analysis history with timestamps
   - Filter by model type (Mistral/GPT-4)
+- Interactive Chat Interface:
+  - Context-aware chat about video content
+  - Persistent chat history
+  - Message management (delete, more actions)
+  - Timestamps for all messages
+  - Clean, modern UI with dropdown menus
+  - Real-time updates and feedback

 ## Setup